-NOTE: All documents/records are to be retained, within the Transnet Document Control being lost before receiving a Site Closure Certificate, the Contractor will be penalised according to the specifications laid down in the Contract.
+NOTE: All documents/records are to be retained, within the Transnet Document Control System, for a period of 10 years.
+In the event of environmental documentation/record being lost before receiving a Site Closure Certificate, the Contractor will be penalised according to the specifications laid down in the Contract.